spack/spack/lib/spack/docs/packaging_guide.rst

 overlapping dependencies without any process trying to re-do the work of another.

-For example, if you are using SLURM, you could launch an installation of ``mpich`` using the following command:
+For example, if you are using Slurm, you could launch an installation of ``mpich`` using the following command:

 .. code-block:: console